learn-co-students/SENG-LIVE-010923-Phase-3/README.md

 - Demonstrate Set types with `set()` and `frozenset()`
 - Demonstrate `for` and `while` loops
 - Demonstrate list compressions
-- Stretch Goals
-    - Demonstrate Generator expressions
-    - Demonstrate how to create a `switch` using a Dictionary

 ### Lecture Topics:
 - Sequence Types